Measures the Company has taken to sustain its desired culture

 A positive corporate culture helps to attract and retain employees.
 When employees thrive, the Company thrives.
 The Group’s leadership team has been working alongside the co-founders since the inception of ASA International.
 They promote desired practices through their day-to-day actions, which are an example for the rest of the team.
 The following measures are taken to sustain the Company’s desired culture:

-Promotion is offered to those who have successfully incorporated the core principles of the ASA Model and have demonstrated their leadership skills in the field.
+Promotion in the operating subsidiaries is offered to those who have successfully incorporated the core principles of the ASA Model and have demonstrated leadership skills in the field.
 There is a preference to promote those that have joined the Company as their first job and have successfully climbed through the ranks.
 The Company believes there is true strength in promoting their own staff which allows the next generation to obtain a better position within the Company.
-This not only supports the successful growth of the Company but also offers a real incentive to employees, which ultimately strengthens the capacity of the Company to expand.
+This not only supports the successful growth of the Company but also offers a material incentive to employees, which ultimately strengthens the capacity of the Company to expand.
+With a staff retention rate of 80%, the turnover is low and many employees remain and grow within the Company.
+In 2021, 1,339 promotions were recorded across the Group.
+In 2021, most common was the promotion from loan officer to (assistant) branch manager, occurring over 700 times across the Group.

 All staff are encouraged to offer suggestions and ideas, provide or solicit feedback, seek personal or professional counsel, or address concerns within the Company, the latter without fear of reprisal.
 In order to raise any work-related concerns or complaints, the Company established the Grievance Mitigation Committee (‘GMC’).